What is Project Portfolio Management?

 Project Portfolio Management is about more than running multiple projects.
 Each portfolio of projects needs to be assessed on its business value and adherence to business strategy.

 The portfolio should be designed to achieve a defined business objective or benefit.
 Project management authority Bob Buttrick summarised it when he said,

 Directing the individual project correctly will ensure it is done right.
 Directing 'all the projects' successfully will ensure we are doing the right projects.

-While at individual project level it is important to know how each project is performing, the impact of each project on the portfolio is just as important.
-The following questions should be asked:
+While at an individual project level, it is important to know how each project is performing, the impact of each project on the portfolio is just as important.
+Ask the following questions: